 “In the run up to the big day, we’ll be making decorations together.
 On Christmas, we’ll have some festive waffles for breakfast before he can open some presents.
 We’ve got him books, Lego, science kits and a scooter!”

 Overall, fostering has given the family so many rewarding moments.
 As Theresa explains; “It’s not easy, but they quickly become part of the family.
-It helps that Fosterplus have been so supportive though.
+It helps that Fosterplus has been so supportive though.
 Our social worker is always there for us and helps us with absolutely everything we need.”

 “We’ve put the time and energy into helping our foster child heal and he’s flourished into such an absolute poppet.
 Especially with Christmas coming up, it’s reminded us how nothing else compares to seeing the world through a child’s eyes.”